Jeraimee/jeraimee.github.io/wita/politics.md

 ### This Is All Bullshit

 So, here we are.
-As of this writing it's just past halfway to 2021 and I can say whole-heatedly that I believe every, single, politian is corrupt.
+As of this writing it's just past halfway to 2021 and I can say wholeheartedly that I believe every, single, politian is corrupt.
 I think the only - and I mean **only** - way to fix this system is to tear it down.
 This entire system is broken from the foundation up at this point.
 I believe we have corrupted the intent of the Declaration of Independence, the Constitution, and the Bill of Rights by our own perspective and greed so much over the last 200+ years that it is now beyond repair.

 I'll commit to updating this if my perspective is once-again modified.